lennartpollvogt/moff-cli/README.md

 - Ensuring headers follow specified patterns and order
 - Providing visual feedback through tree visualization

-Perfect for projects where documentation quality and consistency matter, especially when working with AI assistants that parse markdown documentation.
+Perfect for projects where documentation quality and consistency matter, especially when working with AI assistants that write markdown documentation.

 ## ✨ Features